IDEA Part C Early Intervention Family Survey Data for FFY2019

 Family survey data trends show consistently high national averages, with small increases over time across the three outcomes.
 Many states conduct further analyses by local districts, family demographics, and program variables to understand patterns and trends.

-Additional information and resources related to state approaches, resources on using family data, and tools to assist with analyzing and displaying family data are available on the ECTA website: https://ectacenter.org/eco/pages/familyoutcomes.asp
+For additional information and resources related to state approaches, resources on using family data, and tools to assist with analyzing and displaying family data see our page on Family Outcomes.

 Using Family Data to Improve Practices